Ofer Winter

-Ofer Winter (עופר וינטר; born February 3, 1971) is a retired Israel Defense Forces Brigadier General who has served in the reserves since 2024.
+Ofer Winter (עופר וינטר; born 3 February 1971) is a retired Israel Defense Forces Brigadier General who has served in the reserves since 2024 and is also the founder of Amcha Yisrael.
 He served as the commander of 98th Paratroopers Division, the military secretary to the Israeli Minister of Defense, the Chief of Staff of Central Command, the commander of the Givati Brigade, the commander of the Northern Brigade in the Gaza Strip, the commander of the 646 Brigade, the commander of the Duvdevan Unit, and the commander of the Givati Reconnaissance Battalion.

 Early life and education

 Winter was born in Rekhasim and grew up in Kiryat Ata.
 He is the eldest of four siblings.
+His family is of Hungarian-Jewish origin.
 According to him, he received his combat heritage from his father David (Dutzo), who during the Yom Kippur War was a soldier in the 113th Armored Battalion and fought on both sides of the Suez Canal for 19 consecutive days.

 From 1985 to 1989, he studied at the Or Etzion Military Boarding School for Command, and continued at the Bnei David pre-military academy in Eli in the second cohort.

 Military career

 He enlisted in the IDF in November 1990 and volunteered for the Sayeret Matkal special forces unit.
 He underwent training as a fighter in the unit.
 After the infantry officers course he was a team commander in the Maglan special forces unit, which he joined following his commander Tal Russo.
 He was later appointed commander of a combat platoon in Maglan.
 Within the unit, he participated in dozens of operations, including Operation Grapes of Wrath in 1996.
 He later served in the Givati Brigade and was appointed commander of the spearhead company in the Tzabar Battalion.
 He was then appointed commander of the Givati Reconnaissance Company from 2000 to 2002 and led it in many operations in the Gaza Strip.

 In 2003, he was promoted to the rank of lieutenant colonel and appointed commander of the Givati Reconnaissance Battalion, serving in the position until 2005.
-He led the battalion in fighting against Palestinian terrorism during the Second Intifada in the Gaza Strip.
-For his actions in a series of operations deep in the Gaza Strip, the battalion under his command was awarded a unit citation on April 22, 2004, by the Southern Command commander, Dan Harel.
+He led the battalion in fighting against Palestinian militancy during the Second Intifada in the Gaza Strip.
+For his actions in a series of operations deep in the Gaza Strip, the battalion under his command was awarded a unit citation on 22 April 2004, by the Southern Command commander, Dan Harel.
 In May 2004, the battalion suffered six casualties in the first APC disaster, in which a Givati engineering APC was destroyed.
-For the series of actions carried out by the reconnaissance battalion under his command, the battalion was awarded the Medal of Valor on April 14, 2005.
+For the series of actions carried out by the reconnaissance battalion under his command, the battalion was awarded the Medal of Valor on 14 April 2005.